Linus4/eldritchinstinct/main.typ

 == Chases

 During a chase, the PCs are confronted with three critical obstacles.
 The PCs make a save for each obstacle.
 Rolling a critical failure yields -1 point, a fail yields 0 points, a success yields 1 point and critical success yields 2 points.
-A PC needs 1 point at the end of the chase in order to escape or catch their opponent.
+A PC needs 1 point at the end of the chase in order to escape or 2 points to catch their opponent.

-=== Helping others
+=== Helping others escape

 If a PC has 2 or more points at the start of the third obstacle, they may help a slow PC.
 The result of their third save is added to the points of the slow PC.
-If the slow PC does not have at least 1 point at the end, both PCs are caught.
+If the slow PC does not have the required amount of points at the end, both PCs are caught.

 === Carrying something heavy

-If a PC is carrying something heavy such as a critically injured investigator, they must score an additional point in order to escape and can only help someone else if they have at least 3 points at the start of the third obstacle.
+If a PC is carrying something heavy such as a critically injured character, they must score an additional point and can only help someone else if they have at least 3 points at the start of the third obstacle.

 === Chase Obstacles

-The obstacles that must be overcome should be what is in the path each fugitive chooses in the fictional world.
+The obstacles that must be overcome should be what is in the path each fugitive chooses in the game world.
 Alternatively, the Warden may put one or two obstacles in the players’ way.
 This allows the players to split up and choose their own path, while giving the Warden opportunities to throw a spanner in the works.

 === Longer Chases
-If you want to draw out the chase, do five rounds total and require PCs to score at least two points in order to escape.
-In order to help others, a PC must have at least 3 points at the start of the fifth obstacle.
+If you want to draw out the chase, do five rounds total and require PCs to score an additional point.
+In order to help others escape, a PC must have at least 3 points at the start of the fifth obstacle.

 === Chases with Vehicles